Hotwire Native iOS Part 1

 Build and run the app again (CMD + R).
 We should see a modal popup whenever you go navigate to a route ending in /new or /edit.

-In the next post, we are going to dive into adding some native features to our iOS app.
+In the next post, we are going to dive into adding a native screen to our iOS app.

 Learn to Build Android, iOS and Rails Apps using Hotwire